 All Metrorail stations and rail cars are accessible.
 Our stations feature accessible priority parking near station entrances, information on station pylons in Braille and raised alphabet, and extra-wide faregates, among other features.
 All stations have elevators and directional signs indicating elevator locations.

 Rail cars feature gap reducers between the car and the platform, barriers between cars, priority seating for people with disabilities and senior citizens, and emergency intercoms accessible to wheelchair users that also include instructions in Braille and raised alphabet.

 For detailed information, see our Metrorail Accessibility page.

 All buses in the Metro fleet are accessible, with the ability to kneel or lower; all have either low floor ramps or lifts.
 Major stops, landmarks, and intersections are either announced by an automated stop announcement system or the bus operator.
 All buses feature two wheelchair securement areas and priority seating for senior citizens and people with disabilities near the front of the bus.

 For detailed information, see our Metrobus Accessibility page.

 We have a number of ways to help our customers with disabilities use the Metro system for travel around the region.
 These include Metro system orientation sessions, a Speakers Bureau, and travel training workshops.
 For more information or to schedule a session, please call 202-962-1100 or TTY 202-962-2033.

 MetroAccess is a shared-ride, door-to-door, paratransit service for people who cannot independently use the accessible bus and/or rail system due to a disability.
 More information about the service can be found on the MetroAccess page.

-Learn more about accessible transportation options for customers with disabilities.
-(1.2 MB)
+Accessible transportation options for people with disabilities.